salesforcecli/plugin-env/messages/resume_scratch.md

 # summary

-Resume a scratch org.
+Resume the creation of an incomplete scratch org.

 # description

-If you already started a scratch org, but it did not complete, you can resume where you left off.
+When the original "sf env create scratch" command either times out or is run with the --async flag, it displays a job ID.

+Run this command by either passing it a job ID or using the --use-most-recent flag to specify the most recent incomplete scratch org.

 # examples

-- Resume a scratch org with a job id ()
+- Resume a scratch org create with a job ID:

   <%= config.bin %> <%= command.id %> --job-id 2SR3u0000008fBDGAY

-- Resume your most recent incomplete scratch org
+- Resume your most recent incomplete scratch org:

   <%= config.bin %> <%= command.id %> --use-most-recent

 # flags.job-id.summary

-ID of the ScratchOrgInfo record from your previous job
+Job ID of the incomplete scratch org create that you want to resume.

+# flags.job-id.description

+The job ID is the same as the record ID of the incomplete scratch org in the ScratchOrgInfo object of the Dev Hub.

 # flags.use-most-recent.summary

-Use the most recent ScratchOrgInfo record
+Use the job ID of the most recent incomplete scratch org.

 # error.NoRecentJobId

-There are no recent ScratchOrgInfo requests in your cache.
+There are no recent job IDs (ScratchOrgInfo requests) in your cache.
 Maybe it completed or already resumed?

 # success